-2. Remove the quick fastener and the bolts, and then take the cowling off.
+Remove the quick fastener and the bolts, and then take the cowling off.

 - 1. Cowling B

 - 2. Quick fastener

 - 3. Bolt

-- 3. Remove the turn signal light lead from the guide, and then disconnect the turn signal light lead coupler.
+- Remove the turn signal light lead from the guide, and then disconnect the turn signal light lead coupler.

-1. Turn signal light lead
+- 1. Turn signal light lead

-2. Guide
+- 2. Guide

-3. Turn signal light lead coupler
+- 3. Turn signal light lead coupler

-To install the cowling
+To install a cowling